dcasati/aks-baseline_walkthroughs/scaling/scaling.md

    ...
    ```

-1. Re-run the existing Azure Load Tester Test again and observe how kubernetes deploys further (up to 10) pods to serve incoming requests.
+1. Re-run the existing Azure Load Test again and observe how kubernetes deploys further (up to 10) pods to serve incoming requests.

    Example output:
    ```bash